Internet and mobile banking security rated

 Every year, we rate the security of the online banking and mobile banking services from major banks and building societies who offer current accounts.

-In August 2017, we rated the customer-facing security of 12 leading online banks.
-Volunteers carried out a series of tasks, while a team of experts from cybersecurity firm SureCloud looked for weaknesses.
+In our latest test, volunteers carried out a series of tasks, while a team of experts from cybersecurity firm 6point6 tested each bank's defences.

 All providers have processes that aren’t visible in the type of testing we carried out - we can only analyse security features available to the customer - but our tests compared banks on the following:

 We looked at whether banks support outdated versions of ‘Transport Layer Security (TLS)’, where data is scrambled so that only you and your bank can read it - or whether they have weak ciphers (algorithms for encrypting and decrypting data).

 We checked too if best-practice security headers are in place to protect against a wide range of attacks.

 And we noted where scripts (programming language) were loaded from external sources.
 We prefer this to be kept to an absolute minimum because while banks have rigorous due-diligence processes, hackers might compromise third parties.

 A bank’s mobile app needs to be able to detect whether it's running in a safe environment or not.
 So we tested if apps block analysis tools such as ‘Frida’ – although these tools are useful to security researchers, hackers might also be able to use them to find vulnerabilities.

 Banks were penalised if they didn't meet the latest email security standards.
 These include DMARC, which stands for ‘domain-based message authentication, reporting and conformance’, and helps your email provider block malicious messages that attempt to imitate your bank.

 We also searched for bank domains or subdomains (eg computing.which.co.uk is a subdomain of which.co.uk) that shouldn’t be accessible on the internet or that use outdated – and therefore potentially vulnerable – software.